So, I have a really itchy armpit.

 That is, anywhere from 125-155 looks acceptable on my frame.
 I guess that makes me lucky.

 I weigh 125 or less, I start to look pretty gross.
-I remember at 122lbs in college a professor stopped me in the halls and said, “Oh hey Violet, you look…you look…gooooooooood?” as he viewed me with sympathy and terror.
-I think he thought I was dying, or possibly a drug-addict.
+I remember at 122lbs in college a professor stopped me in the halls and said, “Oh hey Violet, you look…you look…gooooooooood?” as he viewed me with sympathy and terror—trying to ascertain if I was dying, a drug-addict, or both

 And if I weight 155 or more than I start to seem really rotund.
 What my favorite uncle kindly refers to as Rubenesque.
 But it’s really more like a busted can of biscuit dough.